google-developer-training/android-basics-kotlin-lemonade-app/README.md

 - Use the provided tests to ensure your app is running as expected
 - DO NOT ALTER THE PROVIDED TESTS

+# 🍋
+YAYYYY IT WORKED AFTER 3 ATTEMPTS

+and sitting in front of a computer for almost 6 hours also the debugging process is so much fun